The SALSA MLPA Probemix P378 MUTYH is an in vitro diagnostic (IVD)1

 SALSA Binning DNA SD022

-: The SD022 Binning DNA provided with this probemix can be used as Binning DNA sample for binning of two mutation-specific probes (MUTYH probe 18416-SP0654-L23441 for the p.Y179C mutation and MUTYH probe 18417-SP0655-L23442 for the p.G396D mutation).
-SD022 Binning DNA is a mixture of genomic DNA from healthy individuals and synthetic DNA that contains the target sequences detected by the above mentioned probes.
-Inclusion of one reaction with 5 μl SD022 Binning DNA in initial MLPA experiments is essential as it can be used to aid in data binning of the peak pattern using Coffalyser.Net software.
+mutation-specific probes: the 184 nt probe 18416-SP0654-L23441, detecting the c.536A>G (p.Tyr179Cys) mutation, and the 258 nt probe 18417-SP0655-L23442, detecting the c.1187G>A (p.Gly396Asp) mutation.
+This Binning DNA is a mixture of genomic DNA from healthy individuals and synthetic DNA that contains the target sequences detected by the above mentioned probes.
+Inclusion of one reaction with 5 μl Binning DNA SD022 in initial MLPA experiments is essential as it can be used to aid in data binning of the peak pattern using Coffalyser.Net software.
 Furthermore, Binning DNA should be included in the experiment whenever changes have been applied to the set-up of the capillary electrophoresis device (e.g. when capillaries have been renewed).
-Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signal(s), as for this purpose true mutation positive patient samples or cell lines should be used.
-It is strongly advised to use DNA sample and reference DNA samples extracted with the same method and derived from the same source of tissue.
-For further details, please consult the SD022 Binning DNA product description provided.
-This product is for research use only (RUO), except when used in combination with a probemix for in vitro diagnostic (IVD) purpose, as specified at the end of the product description.
+Binning DNA should never be used as a reference sample in the MLPA data analysis, neither should it be used in quantification of mutation signal(s).
+It is strongly advised that all samples tested are extracted with the same method and derived from the same source of tissue.
+For further details, please consult the SALSA Binning DNA SD022 product description, available online: www.mrcholland.com

 Sample DNA developed for this product: